hariomahlawat/Banned-App-Detector/README.md

 From the home screen you can launch this scan via the **AI Scan** button, which lists installed apps with their permission risk score.

+System applications and services are automatically filtered out so the report focuses on third‑party packages only.
+While scanning is in progress the screen shows a loading indicator.

 The asset files are stored in `src/main/assets`:

 - `permissions.json` – mapping of permission to risk level